ZhengyiLu01/Fashionista/README.md

 # Team Roster
 ### Chengsong Zhang
 Contributions:
+Mainly work on Back-end, including initially establishing files for API and data collection.
+Design the engine architecture.

 ### Chengyu Wu
 Contributions:
+Work on the trello body for building cards and set criterias.

 ### Dongbin Park
 Contributions:
+Implement the cart and link activity for the front-end view.

 ### Helina Fikru Yilma
 Contributions:
+Work on Back-end.

 ### Zhaoting Wu
 Contributions:
+Work on front-end.

 ### Zhengyi Lu
 Contributions:
+Implement the front-end view, including main activity and body modeling activity.
+Design UI for home page and generate model part.
+Help with the cart and link part.